-The scritchy, slithering sound came from beneath Stephanie’s bed again.
+The skitter-scratch, slithering sound came from beneath Stephanie’s bed again.
 “Daddy!” she screamed.

-“What’s wrong?”
-His father, sleepy and rubbing his eyes came to the door.
+“What’s wrong, sweetie?”
+Her father, sleepy and rubbing his eyes came to the door.
 “Do you want a drink of water?”

-“Oh… Steph, honey.”
-Her dad sat on the bed beside her, wrapped a comforting arm around her shoulders.
+“Oh… Steph, sweetie.”
+Daddy sat on the bed beside her, wrapped a comforting arm around her shoulders.
 “We’ve been over this.
 It’s just your imagination.
 All kids think there’s a monster under there.”

 Stephanie gripped her teddy bear tightly.
-“I didn’t imagine it.”
-Just like she hadn’t imagined it every night since she got her own room.
-But he hadn’t believed her any of those times, either.
-Just like mommy hadn’t believed she’d seen the shadow of a giant daddy-longlegs on her closet door, last Thursday.
+“I didn’t ‘magine it.”
+Just like she hadn’t imagined hearing it, every night since she got her own room.
+But he hadn’t believed her any of those other times, either.
+Just like Mommy hadn’t believed when she saw the shadow of a giant daddy-longlegs on her wall.

-She wanted to believe her daddy.
+She wanted to believe Daddy.
 She really did.
 But her ‘magination was too strong.
 She heard the monster again, shifty-shifting underneath her mattress.
 Little, furtive sounds.
-Quick as could be so she wouldn’t get caught by it, she snapped on the lamp.
-Silence.
+Quick as could be — so she wouldn’t get caught by it — she snapped on the lamp.

-Stephanie had become quite tired, waiting for the monster to make another sound.
-Her eyelids kept drooping shut.
-Making sure she had a tight grip on teddy, she tucked the sheet tightly around her body so nothing could sneak in and get her.
+Stephanie held her breath, waiting for the monster to make another sound.
+But her eyelids kept drooping shut.
+Making sure she had a tight grip on Teddy, she tucked the sheet tightly around her body so nothing could sneak in and get her.
 Then, with the blanket over her head except for an air tunnel, she finally let herself sleep.

 The tapping woke her in a start of terror.
 Until she realized it had come from the window, not from under the bed.
 A man was outside.
 He smiled at her through the glass.
-“Hello little girl,” he said, tapping the window.
+“Hello little girl,” he said.
 “Have you seen a puppy around here?”